danielyaba/gcp-terraform-modules/f5-bigip/README.md

 * Default provisioned modules are LTM and ASM.
 Change myProvisioning section in f5_onboard.tmpl in order to enable and/or disable modules (ASM, LTM, APM etc.)
 * Every configuration based on traffic-group-1 is synced between F5-BigIP instances
 * Make sure to specify Google-Internal-Load-Balancer IP address to the module in order create virtual server on the corresponding IP of GCP-ILB
+* Only Active F5-BigIP instance is serving traffic.
+Virtual-servers on standby unit is on disabled state
+* When machine goes standby vitual-servers changing mode to disabled state and when machine goes active virtual-servers changing mode to enabled

 The default username is admin and the password is Default123456!